-It’s not unusual for people who have experienced traumatic events to have flashbacks, nightmares, or intrusive memories when something terrible happens -- like the explosions at the Boston Marathon.
+It’s not unusual for people who have experienced traumatic events to have flashbacks, nightmares, or intrusive memories when something terrible happens — like the 9/11 terrorist attacks and those in Paris or the bombings at the 2013 Boston Marathon.

 Be tolerant of your nervous system: It’s having a normal reaction.
 Try not to get hooked to news reports, which may seem particularly compelling.
 Spend time with loved ones in favorite activities or outside in nature, and avoid alcohol.

 Learn more below, including how to help children.

 Posttraumatic stress disorder, or PTSD, is a serious potentially debilitating condition that can occur in people who have experienced or witnessed a natural disaster, serious accident, terrorist incident, sudden death of a loved one, war, violent personal assault such as rape, or other life-threatening events.

 Most people who experience such events recover from them, but people with PTSD continue to be severely depressed and anxious for months or even years following the event.
 Learn about PTSD symptoms .